-Spring 2013 contours show a general flattening of groundwater gradients in the northwestern portion of the NMMA.
+Similar to 2014, Spring 2015 contours show a general flattening of groundwater gradients in the northwestern portion of the NMMA.
 There is only a small difference in groundwater elevation between the coastal plain of the NCMA, the coastal portion of the NMMA, and the pumping depression in the central portion of the NMMA.
-In Fall 2013 the divide between the pumping depression and the coastal wells is largely absent, creating a groundwater gradient that is landward from the coast.
+In Fall 2015 the divide between the pumping depression and the coastal wells directly to the west is largely absent, creating a groundwater gradient that is landward from the coast.

-The groundwater ridge that historically separated the coastal area from inland areas was a transient feature formed because of the inland pumping depression.
-Although groundwater elevations at the southern coastal monitoring well are above those defined for water shortage conditions, having such a landward gradient from coastal to inland increases the potential for sweater intrusion.
+The groundwater divide that historically separated the coastal area from inland areas was a transient feature formed because of the inland pumping depression.
+Although groundwater elevations at the southern coastal monitoring wells are above those defined for water shortage conditions, having such a landward gradient from coastal to inland increases the potential for seawater intrusion.
 This condition is not prudent for the long-term and will continue to be monitored carefully.

-Gradients to/from Adjacent Management Areas
+Gradients between Adjacent Management Areas

-The groundwater elevation contours between the NMMA and the Northern Cities Management Area are at or below sea level, with a largely flat gradient separating the areas in Fall 2013.
-As discussed in previous Annual Reports, the groundwater divide between the two management areas might be in part related to recharge from Los Berros Creek - during dry years, this recharge is significantly reduced.
+The groundwater elevation contours between the NMMA and the NCMA are near or below sea level, while a small groundwater high is present between the areas in Fall 2015.
+As discussed in previous Annual Reports, the groundwater divide that historically existed between the two management areas might be in part related to recharge from Los Berros Creek - during dry years, this recharge is significantly reduced.

-The northwest groundwater gradient along the southern boundary of the NMMA creates flow into the NMMA from the Santa Maria Valley Management Area (Figure 6-5, Figure 6-6).
-This northwest gradient is limited to the area between the river and the NMMA boundary.
+The groundwater gradient along the southern boundary of the NMMA creates flow into the NMMA from the SMVMA (Figure 6-5, Figure 6-6).
+This gradient is indicative of a regional flow direction from the Santa Maria River to the NMMA boundary.
 Thus, the groundwater elevation beneath the river represents a boundary, where groundwater flows toward the NMMA north of the river and into the main Santa Maria basin south of the river.
 This pattern of gradients suggests that the Santa Maria River is a source of supply to both management areas.
 If the deep aquifers are confined in the area between the river and the NMMA boundary, then recharge from the river to these aquifers must be largely occurring up-gradient in places where no confining conditions exist.